tokamak-network/gem-nft-contract/README.md

 - Staking Index: The value of WSTON increases as the pool receives more seigniorage, rewarding long-term depositors in line with the Layer 2 candidate reward distribution.
 The staking index is updated before each deposit or requestWithdrawal transaction.
 - Note: An instance of L1WrappedStakedTON must be created for each Layer 2 candidate (e.g., Titan, Thanos).
 This is done through the L1WrappedStakingTONFactory contract.

+### L1WrappedStakedTONFactory (L1)

+The factory allows the creation of new L1WrappedStakedTON contract.
+The owner/admins of the factory become the owner of L1WrappedStakedTON created through the `createWSTON` function.
+Note that L1WrappedStakedTON owners must use the upgradeWSTONTo function to upgrade the implementation of the contract.

 ## Installation